thedavecarroll/hugotest.thedavecarroll.com/content/powershell/iron-scripter-challenge-beginner-walk-through.md

 ## PowerShell Beginners Have to Start Somewhere

-Here is the [link][2] to original "PowerShell Beginners Have to Start Somewhere" challenge.
+Here is the original [PowerShell Beginners Have to Start Somewhere](https://ironscripter.us/powershell-beginners-have-to-start-somewhere/) challenge.

 ## Challenge Directions